UBC-MDS/522_01/README.md

 ## Attribution

-The automated scripting files in src/ are based on the scripts created by Tiffany Timbers in 2019, available [here](https://github.com/ttimbers/breast_cancer_predictor/tree/master/src)
+We have used pre-developed tools to build out our analysis and the automated scripting files are based on the scripts created by Tiffany Timbers in 2019, available [here](https://github.com/ttimbers/breast_cancer_predictor/tree/master)

 ## References